rinconm/CCMI_Test/README.md

 ## Team Info
-Original code written by: 2019 Embedded Subteam of Anteater Electric Racing Team (AER) at UC Irvine.\
+Original Code Written by: 2019 Embedded Subteam of Anteater Electric Racing Team (AER) at UC Irvine.\
-Modified and annotated by: Marcos Rincon\
+Modified and Annotated by: Marcos Rincon\
 CCMI Designed by: Electronics Subteam of Anteater Racing (AER) at the University of California, Irvine\
 Advised by: Dr. J. Michael McCarthy